 In this section

 This page includes links to talks and resources that are available to provide education in refugee and asylum seeker health.
 Talks have been developed by a range of staff, from Royal Children's Hospital (RCH), Royal Melbourne Hospital (RMH), Victorian Foundation for Survivors of Torture (VFST), and North West Melbourne Macedon Ranges Medicare Local (NWMMRML).
 Talks are saved as pdfs, and speaker notes are provided.
 Additional links to useful information to develop education materials (including demographics and statistics) can also be found on 'Other resources'.
-Please contact us if you would like further information.
+Please contact us if you would like further information or a copy of the powerpoint.
 Please do not use the talks beyond their specified end date.

 This talk was developed by RCH staff for caseworkers in early 2014 and updated in early 2017 - it provides an overview of service access for refugees and asylum seekers, with a focus on child health.
 Access to health services for caseworkersSpeaker notes